grug/react-use-fetch-with-redux/README.md

 # react-use-fetch-with-redux

-React hook to fetch/select data with simple caching
+React hook to fetch/select data with caching

 ## This hook is for you if you...